Knowing the theory behind and how to calculate molecular weights and moles is important.

-Step 1 – Find the Molecular Weight of Sodium Chloride
+Step 1 – Find the molecular weight of sodium chloride

-What percentage of a 600mg tablet of Lithium Carbonate contains Lithium?
+What percentage of a 600mg tablet of lithium carbonate contains lithium?

 What weight of ferrous gluconate contains the same quantity of iron as a tablet containing 200mg of ferrous sulphate (dried)?

-So to answer this question, we first need to determine how much iron is in a 200mg tablet of ferrous sulphate.
-The empirical formula for ferrous sulphate is FeSO4 which works out as a molecular weight of 152 [Fe (56) + S (32) + O4 (16 x 4)].
+Empirical formula for ferrous sulphate is FeSO4 – meaning it has a molecular weight of 152 [Fe (56) + S (32) + O4 (16 x 4)].

-We can see from the empirical formula that Fe occupies 56 parts of the total 152 parts of ferrous sulphate which works out as a percentage of 36.84%.
+Fe occupies 56 parts of 152 parts of ferrous sulphate, a percentage of 36.84%.

-Thus, we have 73.68mg of iron in a 200mg tablet of ferrous sulphate.
+We have 73.68mg of iron in a 200mg tablet of ferrous sulphate.

 The empirical formula of ferrous gluconate is C12H22FeO12.2H2O.

-|Amount of Iron (mg)||Z||73.68|
+|Amount of iron (mg)||z||73.68|

-|Amount (micrograms)||Molecular Weight|
+|Amount (micrograms)||Molecular weight|

 Using the BNF equivalents for quinine (as anhydrous base), quinine bisulphate and quinine dihydrochloride and given that quinine anhydrous base has a molecular weight of 324, estimate the molecular weights of the other two salts.